mosaddiqdev/tempo/RESEARCH.md

-# Cognitive-Centered Design for Browser New Tab Extensions: A Research-Based Approach to Minimalist Interface Design
+# Cognitive-Centered Design for TEMPO: A Research-Based Approach to Minimalist New Tab Interface Design

+## Case Study: TEMPO (Time-Enhanced Minimalist Productivity Organizer)

 ## Abstract

-This research paper presents a comprehensive analysis of design decisions for browser new tab extensions, specifically focusing on the implementation of a minimalist interface consisting solely of a digital clock and progressive disclosure bookmark system.
-Through extensive literature review of cognitive psychology, human-computer interaction (HCI), and user experience research, we demonstrate that our design approach optimizes cognitive load, attention patterns, and user productivity while avoiding common pitfalls of feature-rich alternatives.
+This research paper presents a comprehensive analysis of design decisions for TEMPO, a minimalist new tab extension focusing on the implementation of an interface consisting solely of a digital clock and progressive disclosure bookmark system.
+Through extensive literature review of cognitive psychology, human-computer interaction (HCI), and user experience research, we demonstrate that TEMPO's design approach optimizes cognitive load, attention patterns, and user productivity while avoiding common pitfalls of feature-rich alternatives.

 **Keywords:** Cognitive Load Theory, Progressive Disclosure, Digital Minimalism, Interface Design, Browser Extensions, User Experience